 - Instead of date sugar you could use also honey, coconut sugar or maple syrup

 Below you can see the dough which I placed in a baking pan with parchment paper.
 You’d don’t need to wait until the dough rises but you can put the form directly in your cold oven.

 My possible foundation for a sugar addiction

 I remember that in my childhood my mother always bought the same loaf of wheat and rye bread in the same little bakery.
 It was our family’s favorite then.
-When my mom sent me to buy this bread as little girl, I also got – after paying – exactly 3 Haribo* gummy bears in return from the nice saleslady.
-Did this kind act of customer service layed the foundation for my later sugar addiction?
+When my mom sent me to buy this bread as a little girl, I also got – after paying – exactly 3 Haribo* gummy bears in return from the nice saleslady.
+Did this kind of act of customer service laying the foundation for my later sugar addiction?
 Who knows…;)

-Once I had my own little family bread consumption had changed and a multitude of evidence based studies had proved that whole grain bread is more nutritious and better for us, health-wise.
+Once I had my own little family bread consumption had changed and a multitude of evidence-based studies had proved that whole grain bread is more nutritious and better for us, health-wise.

 Time to speak about whole wheat bread nutrition benefits.